-- 4 skinned and boned chicken breast halves (5 to 6 ounces each)
+- 4 boneless, skinless chicken breast halves (5 to 6 ounces each)

 - 1 cup bread crumbs